aanumanas7399/HouseExpenseTracker/README.md

 # HouseExpenseTracker
-An application to manage and track household expenses .
+An application to manage and track household expenses

 Performs the following:

 - Adding new expenses
 - Categorizing expenses (e.g., groceries, utilities, rent)
 - Summarizing total expenses for each category
+- Get high value expense
+- Get this week's expenses
-- Generating monthly reports of expenses
+- Update amount,description for expenses